House sheathing is the panel layer that turns framing into a working shell.

 The expensive mistake is using the same panel everywhere without thinking about exposure.
 Corners, shear walls, garage returns, tall walls, heavy siding, and areas likely to get wet often deserve more attention than a protected short wall under a deep overhang.

-A wall with missing or weak sheathing can bow between studs, leak around openings, and move more than the siding can hide.
-The first visible failure may look like loose siding, cracked trim, or waves in the wall.
-The cause is often deeper than the siding panel.
+This is where a lot of wall repairs go wrong.
+Someone strips old siding, sees open studs or weak old board sheathing, and treats the new vinyl as if it will tighten everything up.
+It will not, and the wall it hides can bow between studs, leak around openings, and move more than the siding can cover.
+The first visible sign may be loose siding, cracked trim, or waves in the wall, but the cause is usually deeper than the siding panel.

 Fasteners need something solid behind them